Peak programme meter: Display technologies

-In common with many other types of audio level meter, PPMs originally used electro-mechanical displays.
+In common with many other types of audio level meters, PPMs originally used electro-mechanical displays.
 These took the form of moving-coil panel meters or mirror galvanometers with demanding 'ballistics': the key requirement being that the indicated level should rise as quickly as possible with negligible overshoot.
 These displays require active driver electronics.

-Nowadays PPMs are often implemented as 'bargraph' incremental displays using solid-state illuminated segments in a vertical or horizontal array.
+Nowadays, PPMs are often implemented as 'bargraph' incremental displays using solid-state illuminated segments in a vertical or horizontal array.
 For these, IEC 60268-10 requires a minimum of 100 segments and a resolution better than 0.5 dB at the higher levels.

 Many operators prefer the moving-coil meter type of display, in which a needle moves in an arc, because they feel the angular movement is easier for the human eye to monitor than the linear movement of a bar graph.

-PPMs can also be implemented in software—in a general-purpose computer or by a dedicated device that inserts a PPM image into a picture signal for display on a picture monitor.
+PPMs can also be implemented in software, in a general-purpose computer or by a dedicated device that inserts a PPM image into a picture signal for display on a picture monitor.

 Level definitions

-A variety of terms such as 'line-up level' and 'operating level' exist, and their meaning may vary from place to place.
-In an attempt bring clarity to level definitions in the context of programme transmission from one country to another, where different technical practices may apply, ITU-R Rec.
+A variety of terms, such as line-up level and operating level exist, and their meaning may vary from place to place.
+In an attempt to bring clarity to level definitions in the context of programme transmission from one country to another, where different technical practices may apply, ITU-R Rec.
 BS.645 defined three reference levels: Measurement Level (ML), Alignment Level (AL) and Permitted Maximum Level (PML).
-This document shows the reading corresponding to these levels for several types of meter.
+This document shows the readings corresponding to these levels for several types of meters.
 Alignment Level is the level of a steady sine-wave alignment tone.
-Permitted Maximum Level refers to the permitted maximum meter indication that operators should aim for on speech, music etc., not tone.
+Permitted Maximum Level refers to the permitted maximum meter indication that operators should aim for on speech, music, etc., not tone.

 Scales and scale marks

-PPMs often use white-on-black displays, to minimise eyestrain especially with extended periods of use.
+PPMs often use white-on-black displays to minimise eye strain, especially with extended periods of use.

 PPMs are usually calibrated in one of these ways: